 - Clurichaun – a leprechaun who lives in a brewery/winery/pub (highly individualistic, loves alcohol)

-Nasty Weefolk
+Nasty weefolk

 Modern culture has largely sanitized the image of Weefolk.
 As highlighted in the taxonomy above, those cute little gnomes that you see in your local store are just the surface of a very deep and somewhat troubled vein of folklore.